These same few questions are often asked about the Rock Chalk Dancers.

 In addition to the skills and routines, you will be observed throughout the tryout process on your attitude, ability to learn quickly, enthusiasm, projection and overall performance.

 Do you give dance team scholarships?

 I want to go to KU – what do I do now?

 Visit KU’s Admissions site, which has information on applying to KU, scholarships, financial aid, and housing.

 I’m planning to visit KU.
 Can I meet the coach?

-Head Coach, Raquel Thomas, is available in the evenings on Monday, Wednesday, and Fridays just before and during RCD practice.
-If you would like to schedule a meeting and private practice visit, email Coach Thomas at firstname.lastname@example.org.
+If you would like to schedule a meeting and private practice visit, email Head Coach, Kate Burris, at firstname.lastname@example.org

 The coaches aren’t usually around during the day, but Cat Jarzemkoski (KU’s Spirit Squad Coordinator) would be happy to meet with you and answer any of your questions during your campus visit.
 To set up a time to meet, email Cat at email@example.com.

 How do I schedule the Rock Chalk Dancers for an event?